presiannedyalkov/UI-Experiment/readme.md

 This project serves as an experiment playground for the research questions "Does differently colored buttons produce different conversion?
 Is there a difference between colored buttons and simple text links?"
 Here you will find general information about the project, as well as the theory, the experiment hypothesis, design, analysis, and interpretation of the results.
 In a different file you will find the documentation about the application's concept and general logic.

 ## Introduction
 A software application's User Interface (UI) is generally composed of many elements.
 Each element has its own role for the efficiency of the user experience as well as the conversion rates _(what is conversion?)_ of the application.
 Even a small component, such as the call-to-action (CTA) button, requires a lot of attention in order to meet the expected goals.
 A CTA button is an interactive UI element, which aims to induce people to take an action, such as to purchase, contact, subscribe, download or other such activity that will induce conversion <sup>_[citation needed]_</sup>.
 Thus the CTA button is an expression of the primary action that leads the user to the main objective of the application.
-The CTA button's color attribute and the conversion rate are in a direct relation, but in a typical software application both are contingent on the main color in the designer palette, which is normally dictated by the brand color of the application owner <sup>_[citation needed]_</sup>, as illustrated on the dependency diagram below.
+The features of an effective design of a CTA button include attributes such as the size, the color, the shape, the placement, and the microcopy, when such is used.<sup>[1](#references)</sup> The CTA button's color attribute and the conversion rate are in a direct relation, but in a typical software application both are contingent on the main color in the designer palette, which is normally dictated by the brand color of the application owner <sup>_[citation needed]_</sup>, as illustrated on the dependency diagram below.
 The CTA button often relates to the brand color and one of the established practices is to colorize the primary button in the brand color <sup>_[examples needed (Amazon)]_</sup>.

 ![Color dependencies](https://raw.githubusercontent.com/presiannedyalkov/Wishlist-App/development/Diagram_color_dependecies.png "Color dependencies")